Week 3 - Data Structures & Testing

 Writing Generics

-In the following 2 sections, we’ll demonstrate writing a very basic Generics class and method.
+In the next two sections, you will write a basic generic class and a basic generic method.

 Writing a generic class